oauthstuff/draft-oauth-rar/main.md

 ## Authorization data elements types

-This draft defines a set of common data elements that are designed to be usable across different types of APIs.
-These data elements MAY be combined in different ways depending on the needs of the API.
-Unless otherwise noted, all data elements are OPTIONAL.
+The allowable contents of the authorization details object are determined by the `type` parameter.

 `type`:
 :   The type of resource request as a string.
 This field MAY define which other elements are allowed in the request.
 This element is REQUIRED.

+This field MUST be compared using an exact byte match of the string value against known types by the AS.

+This draft defines a set of common data elements that are designed to be usable across different types of APIs.
+These data elements MAY be combined in different ways depending on the needs of the API.
+All data elements are OPTIONAL.

 `locations`:
 :   An array of strings representing the location of the resource or resource server.
 This is typically composed of URIs.